bertdida/twitter-quote-scraper/README.md

 _I want to build a random quote generator, something like [forismatic.com](https://forismatic.com/en/).
 Thinking where to get some data, I remember a [Twitter account](https://twitter.com/CodeWisdom) I followed that posts curated computer programming quotes.
 And the rest... was pythoning._

 TwitterQuoteScraper is a command line tool with a purpose to help in scraping quotations from the desired Twitter accounts.
-But for the tweet to be considered as a quotation the following conditions must be satisfied:
+But for the tweet to be considered as a quotation, the following conditions must be satisfied:

 - tweet must not be a retweet or a reply
 - must not contain URL, media (image or video) or any emoji